Motherhood is such an exciting adventure and I am so thankful to be a mama, but sometimes things get tough with toddlers.

-If so, you have come to the right post!
+If so, you are not alone and have come to the right post!

 One day while we were at a library story time, my son was just in one of those moods.
 He didn’t enjoy the story, dancing, and barely enjoyed the bubbles at the end.

-Mainly because I wasn’t sure which route I wanted to take with disciplining him.
+Mainly because I wasn’t sure which route I wanted to take with correcting him.

-I mean now a days, you can’t just grab your child and spank them in public unless you want to hear some angry bystanders give you a mouth full on what you shouldn’t be doing.
+Nowadays, you can’t just grab your child and spank them in public unless you want to hear angry bystanders give you a mouth full on what you shouldn’t be doing.

-After dealing with a few tantrums in my mommy life, I can now say I have finally mastered the way to handle it.
+After dealing with a few tantrums throughout mommy-hood, I can now say I have finally mastered the way to handle it.

-There are three key things that i started implementing when my child has a tantrum in public or at home.
+There are three key things that I started implementing if my child has a tantrum in public, or at home.

 Watch me talk about my 3 methods below!